Canner/vulcan-sql/packages/extension-driver-bq/README.md

     projectId: 'your-project-id'
     # Full path to the a .json, .pem, or .p12 key downloaded from the Google Developers Console.
 If you provide a path to a JSON file, the `projectId` option above is not necessary.
 NOTE: .pem and .p12 require you to specify the `email` option as well.
     keyFilename: '/path/to/keyfile.json'
+  cache:
+    # The GCS bucket name for vulcan to store query result that will be used in cache feature
+    bucketName: 'your-bucket-name'
 ```

 ## Testing